 Normal breeding season is from February to May.
-A few months after breeding, females dig a nest and bury 4-14 eggs.
+A few months after breeding, females dig a nest and bury an average of 4-14 eggs.
 A female living where there is a large population of tortoises will lay fewer eggs than those living around less tortoises.
 After around 3-6 months, the eggs hatch and the hatchlings are only three inches long.

-9 to 25 eggs the size of tennis balls.
+Can lay up to 25 eggs the size of tennis balls.
 Typically, only three to five viable young are hatched from a clutch.
 In high-density populations females may only lay 4-5 eggs.

 Listed as Vulnerable by the IUCN.
 They are currently protected on Aldabra and some neighboring islands, where small populations have been introduced.

 Of the four types of giant tortoises once present on islands in the Indian Ocean, only the Aldabra Tortoise survived beyond the beginning of the 19th century.
 The rest were wiped out due to humans over-hunting.
 In the late 1880's Charles Darwin and other eminent naturalists signed a formal petition with the hope of saving the Aldabra Tortoise, whose population was heading quickly to extinction.
 Fortunately, this protection and restriction in trade of the reptile has helped the species recover.